Local-Connectivity-Lab/ccn-coverage-api/README.md

   "device_id": "00000000-910b-e6c1-0000-000046c1fa63"
 }
 ```
-Batch insert in JSON can be done with arrays
+Batch insert can be done with JSON arrays
 ```
 [
     {